 There are a number of variables that can influence an opening.
 These include:

-- Height differential between the estuary water level and the sea (the more the better).
+- The height differential between the estuary water level and the sea (the more the better).

-- Distance across the sand berm which affects the gradient of the channel and the volume of sand to be mobilised.
+- The distance across the sand berm which affects the gradient of the channel and the volume of sand to be mobilised.

 - Sea conditions, where large waves can move sand into the entrance forcing a rapid closure, and